poddarh/spire-course-checker/README.md

 # spire-course-checker
 SPIRE Course Checker for UMass Amherst

+To make this work, first go to SPIRE and add the courses you want to be able to track with this to your shopping cart.

 ## Requirements:
  * python3
  * [selenium](http://seleniumhq.org/) `>=3.5` (can be installed using `pip`)